togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 - **Cold reach-out**.

-  Contacting individuals you do not know, requesting favors of connection or information can often feel socially taboo, yet it is key to several networking strategies.
+  Contacting individuals you do not know, requesting favors of connection or information can often feel socially taboo, yet it is key to several networking approaches.
 These can improve your odds of applying to jobs where you are likely to be considered, increase your chances of getting past the screen, and improve your ability to talk shop during interviews.
 It is a very worthwhile tool to have in your pocket

 - **Researching companies and industries**.

   Most people have no idea how to do real research.
 It's not ten minutes browsing the company website.
-Understanding how to **join communities** and how to conduct **informational/reverse interviews** is key here and takes a decent amount of practice.
+Understanding how to **take notes,** **join communities,** and how to conduct **informational/reverse interviews** is key here and takes a decent amount of practice.

 - The ability to **have engaging conversation** live and **asking good questions**.

-  These are of course a must for interview, phone screen, and offer stages, as well as a supporting techniques in many others.
+  These are of course a must for interview, phone screen, and offer stages, as well as supporting techniques in many others.
 In these post-COVID pandemic days, we all need some work to improve here.

 - Ability to **talk about technology**.

   It's great that you know React, C++, and Kubernetes.
 But can you actually **demonstrate that knowledge live in a conversation**?
-Can you make it mutually enjoyable to demonstrate what a convivial coworker you would be?
+Can you make it mutually enjoyable to show what a convivial coworker you would be?

 - **Leetcode-style coding**.
 Or **live-coding**.
 Or **take-home-project coding**.